Read Our Latest Blog Post

 Day 4 - Bergen to Flåm to Balestrand

 Drive to Voss where we board the train to the mountain station at Myrdal.
 Here we join the famous Flåm Mountain Railway and descend with beautiful waterfalls and mountain scenery to the fjordside village of Flåm.
-From Flåm we take a 2-hours cruise along the narrow Aurlands and Nærøy fjords - both branches of the Sognefjord, the longest and deepest fjord in Scandinavia.
+From Flåm we take a 2-hour cruise along the narrow Aurlands and Nærøy fjords - both branches of the Sognefjord, the longest and deepest fjord in Scandinavia.
 Enjoy the sheer mountain cliffs, snow-clad peaks and a variety of wildlife.
 Disembark at Gudvangen and continue through the striking Stalheim Gorge and Nærøy Valley continuing across the Vik Mountains to Vangsnes before crossing the Sognefjord to Balestrand.
+126 miles.

 2 night BALESTRAND - Kviknes Hotel (B,D)